Introduction to Web Mapping

 - Connect you web map to a database to display large amounts of data

-- Include client-side geoprocessing functionality in a web map
+- Include client-side geoprocessing functionality in your web map

 - Gain an understanding on how the web works, and a starting point for learning more

-Throughout the book will make use of the following software components, which are freely available on the web -
+Throughout the book, we are going to use the following software components, which are freely available on the web:

 - Web developer tools (built into Chrome and Firefox)